Principal researchers: Olive Dippie (2015-2016) Warren Fitzgerald (2016-2019)

 Throughout the report, 2015CY refers to calendar year (1 January – 31 December 2015) and 2016FY refers to financial year (1 July 2015 – 30 June 2016).

-The 2016-2017 Dunedin Energy Study was carried out by Warren Fitzgerald and was published in February 2018.
-See publications for a link to the 2016-2017 report.
+The follow up 2016-2017 and 2017-2018 Dunedin Energy Studies were carried out by Warren Fitzgerald and published in February 2018 and March 2019 respectively.
+See Publications (below) for a link to those reports.

 Dunedin residents are still far from efficient with their use of energy, according to the Dunedin Energy Study 2015-2016.
 The study has found only 37 per cent of energy consumption in the city came from renewable resources, three percentage points lower than the comparable nationwide figure.
 In Dunedin, 42 per cent of this renewable energy came from wood fuels and the remainder from renewable sources of electricity.